MohamedSabith97/Functional-Doc_HRM/New_Format.md

             **2-Reject** - User Reject and complete the Request.

-      **After the stage completed by user to requesting for reissuance of id card then it will be moved to get approval from Followup Dept Approval.**
+      **After the stage completed by user to requesting for re-issuance of ID card then it will be moved to get approval from Followup Dept Approval.**